With jury elected, Johnny Depp to open US defamation case against ex-wife Heard

-WASHINGTON: Johnny Depp’s opening statement is expected on Tuesday against his ex-wife Amber Heard in the US defamation case, the latest chapter in a long-running legal battle between the two Hollywood stars.
+WASHINGTON, April 12 (Reuters) – Johnny Depp’s opening statements are expected on Tuesday in the US defamation case against his ex-wife Amber Heard, the latest chapter in a long-running legal battle between the two Hollywood stars.

 Depp, 58, is suing Heard for $50 million, alleging he defames her when she wrote a 2018 opinion piece about domestic abuse survivors in the Washington Post.